 Request a list of team members responsible for brochure display from our membership team on +27 (0)21 487 6800 or email email@example.com.

-Due to serious space constraints only generic or official brochures approved by Cape Town Tourism will be accommodated at the other VICs, including the airport VICs.
-Please request criteria for Kirstenbosch and Table Mountain VICs from our membership team on +27 (0)21 487 6800 or email email@example.com.
+Due to serious space constraints only generic or official brochures approved by Cape Town Tourism will be accommodated at the other VICs, including Long Street and the airport VICs.
+Please request criteria for Kirstenbosch and Table Mountain VICs from our membership team on +27 (0)21 487 6800 or email firstname.lastname@example.org.

 To assist members to gain exposure, Cape Town Tourism has implemented an official digital media platform consisting of both plasma and touch screens.
 A basic listing is included for all members on the touch screen.
 Affordable advertising costs are available for increased exposure on both the touch and plasma screens.